 Holders of common shares of the Corporation (the "Common Shares") may vote on all matters to come before the Meeting.
-The form of proxy forwarded to holders of Common Shares affords the shareholder the opportunity to specify the manner in which the proxy nominees are to vote with respect to any specific item by checking the appropriate space in order to indicate whether the Common Shares registered in the shareholder's name shall be: (i) voted for or withheld from voting for the directors to be named in this Circular; (ii) voted for or withheld from voting for the re-appointment of auditors and authorizing the board of directors of the Corporation (the "Board") to fix their remuneration and terms of engagement; (iii) voted for or against the By-Law Amendment Resolution (as defined below); and (iv) voted for or against the approval of the Common Share Consolidation Resolution (as defined below).
+The form of proxy forwarded to holders of Common Shares affords the shareholder the opportunity to specify the manner in which the proxy nominees are to vote with respect to any specific item by checking the appropriate space in order to indicate whether the Common Shares registered in the shareholder's name shall be: (i) voted for or withheld from voting for the directors to be named in this Circular; and (ii) voted for or withheld from voting for the re-appointment of auditors and authorizing the board of directors of the Corporation (the "Board") to fix their remuneration and terms of engagement.
 The proxy must be signed by the holder of Common Shares or the shareholder's attorney duly authorized in writing or, if the shareholder is a corporation, by an officer or attorney thereof duly authorized.
 Persons signing as executors, administrators, trustees or in any other representative capacity should so indicate and give their full title as such.

 The persons named in the enclosed form of proxy are officers of the Corporation and represent management.
 Each shareholder has the right to appoint a person other than the persons named in the form of proxy, who need not be a shareholder, to attend and act for him, her or it and on his, her or its behalf at the Meeting.
-A shareholder wishing to appoint some other person as a representative at the Meeting may do so either by inserting such person's name in the blank space provided in the form of proxy or by completing another proper form of proxy and, in either case, delivering the completed form of proxy to the Corporation's registrar and transfer agent, TSX Trust Company, Attention: Proxy Department, at 100 Adelaide Street West, Suite 301, Toronto, Ontario, Canada, M5H 4H1 or by faxing the completed form to (416) 595-9593 at least 48 hours (excluding Saturdays, Sundays and holidays) before the Meeting time.
+A shareholder wishing to appoint some other person as a representative at the Meeting may do so either by crossing out the nominees of management and inserting such person's name in the blank space provided in the form of proxy or by completing another proper form of proxy and, in either case, delivering the completed form of proxy to the Corporation's registrar and transfer agent, TSX Trust Company, Attention: Proxy Department, at 100 Adelaide Street West, Suite 301, Toronto, Ontario, Canada, M5H 4H1 or by faxing the completed form to (416) 595-9593 at least 48 hours (excluding Saturdays, Sundays and holidays) before the Meeting time.